 Bismarck-Mandan is easy to reach by air or road.
-The Bismarck Municipal Airport has daily service from United Airlines, Delta Airlines and Allegiant Air.
+The Bismarck Municipal Airport has daily service from United Airlines, Delta Airlines, American Airlines, and Allegiant Air.
 For road warriors, Bismarck is the intersection point of Interstate 94 (which runs from Detroit to Billings, MT) and U.S. Highway 83 (a major north-south highway reaching from Canada to Mexico).

 Whether you crave a Chicago-style pizza, gigantic burger, or formal restaurant experience, you can have it all because restaurants are everywhere in Bismarck.
-If you prefer national chains there's Applebee's, Buffalo Wild Wings, Famous Dave's, Carino's Italian Grill, Qdoba, Ruby Tuesday, Texas Roadhouse, and many more.
-Then there are the local favorites like A&B Pizza, Fiesta Villa, Jack's Steakhouse, Kroll's Diner, and Space Aliens.
-And if you really want to impress someone - a date or maybe even your parents - then try one of the many new restaurants popping up in the downtown area such as the Bistro, Broadway Grille, Peacock Alley, Pirogue Grill, or the Toasted Frog.
+If you prefer national chains there's Applebee's, Buffalo Wild Wings, Famous Dave's, Johnny Carino's Italian Grill, Qdoba, Ruby Tuesday, Texas Roadhouse, and many more.
+Then there are the local favorites like A&B Pizza, Fiesta Villa, Kroll's Diner, The Bistro, and Space Aliens.
+And if you really want to impress someone - a date or maybe even your parents - then try one of the many new restaurants popping up in the downtown area such as Broadway Grille, Peacock Alley, Pirogue Grill, Fireflour Pizza, Humpback Sally's, or the Toasted Frog.

 Lots of Shopping

 Just a few miles from campus, Kirkwood Mall is the area's ultimate shopping destination with nearly 100 stores ranging from American Eagle to Target to Scheels Sports.
 For an eclectic selection of everything from clothes to art you can hit the downtown boutiques or head north to Pinehurst Square, home to the likes of Old Navy, Best Buy, and T.J.
 Maxx.

 Things to do